urob-ctu/docs/docs/reinforcement_learning/road_to_ppo.md

 - $\hat{A}(s,a)$ is the estimated advantage function,
 - $\delta$ is a small positive constant bounding the KL divergence.

-The objective function is a lower bound on policy return, improving it inside thes bounds provide impeovement of policy return.
+The objective function is a lower bound on policy return, improving it inside these bounds provide improvement of policy return.

 ### PPO

 Nevertheless, TRPO problem is a constrained optimization problem, so we would be unable to solve it with standard gradient descent.
-To overcome this issue, the same team that was behind TRPO reformulated the problem as PPO - **Proximal Policy optimization** (paper can be found [here](https://arxiv.org/abs/1707.06347)).
+To overcome this issue, the same team that was behind TRPO reformulated the problem as PPO - **Proximal Policy Optimization** (paper can be found [here](https://arxiv.org/abs/1707.06347)).

 As we can see $r_\theta$ is simply the ratio of the 'new' probabilities $\pi_\theta(a_t | s_t)$ divided by the 'old' probabilities $\pi_{\theta_{old}}(a_t | s_t)$.
 The 'old' probabilities correspond to $\theta_{old}$, which are the policy parameters before the gradient update.
-The reason for these additional terms is that we will keep track of the 'old' parameters $\theta_{old}$ in order to enforce the proximity of the policy behaviour.
+The reason for these additional terms is that we will keep track of the 'old' parameters $\theta_{old}$ in order to enforce the proximity of the policy behavior.
 Note that

 $$